FAQs: High Risk for Breast Cancer

 Depending on your level of risk, your physician could refer you to the high-risk breast cancer prevention program.
 This program is a diverse team of care providers that includes:

-The first visit under the high-risk breast cancer prevention program at IU Health provides you the opportunity to voice your concerns to a physician who is there to listen to you.
+The first visit under the high-risk breast cancer prevention program at IU Health provides you with the opportunity to voice your concerns to a physician who is there to listen to you.

 Your appointment will be at the IU Health Simon Cancer Center.
 Learn more about parking options, amenities and services offered at the IU Health Simon Cancer Center.